 No plant can afford to have processing lines shut down when inspectors find corrosion or other damage that can result from the cleaning process.

-Understanding the advanced features now available in washdown-capable Baldor-Dodge Gear Reducers will help you select the most durable product.
+Therefore, understanding the various Housing, Venting, Lubrication and Sealing features available in washdown-capable Dodge Gear Reducers will help you select the most durable product.

 Gears are subjected to a salt-fog bath as part of the testing process.
 It’s critical you choose a washdown product from a manufacturer that uses a salt-fog chamber to run corrosion tests.
 The salt-fog chamber is the most consistent method available to compare the performance of different coatings under the same highly corrosive conditions.
 Trying new coatings at customer sites may lead to a coating that works well under some conditions, but not in others.